Year 12 Legal Studies Units 3 and 4

 - The Victorian civil justice system

 The emphasis of Unit 4 is the study of Australia’s laws and legal system.
 It involves an understanding of institutions that make and reform our laws, and the relationship between the Australian people, the Australian Constitution and law-making bodies.
-You will investigate parliament and the courts, and the relationship between the two in law-making, and consider the roles of the individual, the media and law reform bodies in influencing law-reform.
+Parliament, the courts, the relationship between the two in law-making as well as considering the roles of the individual, the media and law reform bodies in influencing law-reform is explored.

 Who is it for?